CripBoy/game-window/README.md

-# Game Window Mannager
+# Game Window Mannager 🖥
-Helps you to create and mannage windows.h API windows in the most friendly way possible
+Helps you to create and manage windows.h API in the most user-friendly way possible.<br/>
+Perfect to indie game developers that want to abstract syntax for your games.

 **Usage**
 ```c